ammar-tanwar/bloglearnbay/posts/the-most-trending-applications-of-ai-in-transportation-industry.md

 The Transportation Industry is a sector that every country wants the best in it.
 Tourism, airplanes that patrol the border, and the trains that run between national borders imply AI and ML.
 These sectors keep innovating, and these sectors first receive every best AI and ML application in transportation.
 The same is going to open up numerous lucrative job opportunities.
 If you belong to the transportation industry and want to grab lucrative hikes, you should upgrade your abilities by earning <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">AI and ML</a> skills.
 Take a step today and secure your career for the upcoming 15 to 20 years.

 I hope you enjoyed the blog.
-And, if you appreciate learning more about AI and ML-related topics, make sure to follow our <a href="https://blog.learnbay.co/" target="_blank">blog</a> and subscribe to our <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA" target="_blank">YouTube</a> channel for the most recent updates.
+And, if you appreciate learning more about AI and ML-related topics, make sure to follow up <a href="https://blog.learnbay.co/" target="_blank">blog</a> and subscribe to our <a href="https://www.youtube.com/channel/UC-ntE_GnjjiUuKYqih9ENYA" target="_blank">YouTube</a> channel for the most recent updates.